 3) Methodolatry results in incorrect assumptions about RCTs and causation

-Perhaps more problematic for the wider nutritional discourse has been the increasing prevalence of assumptions that any results from a trial labelled an ‘RCT’ automatically reflect causation.
+Perhaps more problematic for the wider nutritional discourse is the assumption that any results from a trial labelled an ‘RCT’ automatically reflect causation.
 This is simply incorrect.
-Even leaving aside assumptions and presuppositions underpinning strong internal validity, any trial simply shows that intervention A caused outcome B given the circumstances/settings/characteristics in which the intervention was conducted (1).
+Even leaving aside assumptions and presuppositions underpinning strong internal validity, any trial demonstrated a cause-effect relationship simply shows that intervention A caused outcome B given the circumstances/settings/characteristics in which the intervention was conducted (1).

-And this is a fundamental issue, because the net effect is that evidence can be overstated or understated depending on what purpose – what research question and hypothesis – an RCT sought to test and answer, and what methodological limitations it may have.
+This is fundamental, because the net effect is that evidence can be overstated or understated depending on what purpose – what research question and hypothesis – an RCT sought to test and answer, and what methodological limitations it may have.
 Yet, there is a default presumption that the results of any RCT indicate a cause-effect relationship.
 In the context of nutrition this presumption is often untenable.
-As the null hypothesis of an RCT on a nutrient supplement is, “Nutrient A has no effect on health outcome B”, the net effect of any trial failing to find an effect is that there is no effect of a nutrient, when we know as a matter of empirical fact that all nutrients have biological activity and influence health status (2).
+As the null hypothesis of an RCT on a nutrient supplement is, “Nutrient A has no effect on health outcome B”, the inevitable effect of affirming the null is to imply that there is no effect of a nutrient, when we know as a matter of empirical fact that all nutrients have biological activity and influence health status (2).

 In fact, the reductionist approach of trialling isolated nutrients in RCTs is an expensive example of what results when an RCT tests the wrong research question.
 The null findings of numerous large scale trials on antioxidants, vitamin E, or long-chain omega-3’s, do not reflect that the nutrient has no effect on health outcome X. The actual hypothesis being tested was whether an isolated supplemental – often synthetic – form of a nutrient has the same biological effect as the nutrient consumed in the context of a total diet pattern.
 Or, whether a certain intake level of nutrient X in the context of baseline level Y increases/decreases risk of health outcome Z. Instead, many of these trials failed to ask the right research question, testing only ’supplement dose X’ without regard to the obvious fact that nutrients only ever act within biological range, and thus their effects are always relative to the non-linear bell curve which defines the health effects of nutrients (3).